ST MARK'S HOSPITAL TRANSITIONAL CARE - SALT LAKE CITY Utah

 St Mark's Hospital Transitional Care - Assisted Living & Care Services:

-St Mark's Hospital Transitional Care assists senior citizens with multiple supportive services for everyday tasks such as:
+St Mark's Hospital Transitional Care assists elderly residents with numerous activities of daily living such as:

 - Speech and occupational therapy services